51Degrees/documentation/src/examples/customelement/gettingstarted.md

 # Builder

-Now the @flowelement needs one final thing.
-An @elementbuilder to construct it.
+Now the @flowelement needs one final thing, an @elementbuilder to construct it.
-This only needs to provide the @flowelement with a logger and an @elementdata factory as this example has no extra configuration options.
+This only needs to provide the @flowelement with a logger and an @elementdata factory - as this example has no extra configuration options.

 @startsnippets